-The contracting officer is the designated signatory for the execution of interagency agreements for assisted acquisitions regardless of DOC's role in the assisted acquisition.
-The contracting officer is responsible for ensuring that required review and approvals have been met prior to execution; and ensuring that the roles and responsibilities associated with the assisted acquisition as the requesting agency or servicing agency have been met prior to signature.
+The signatory official for the execution of interagency agreements for assisted acquisitions is a contracting officer or other designated individual in accordance with operating unit policy.
+Designations of individuals other than a contracting officer should be determined by the operating unit using a risk-based approach depending on the complexity of the requirement or other factors.
+The designated individual is responsible for ensuring that required review and approvals have been met prior to execution; and ensuring that the roles and responsibilities associated with the assisted acquisition as the requesting agency or servicing agency can be met prior to signature.